noClaps/it-notes/week-3.md

 converts it into a 7-bit codeword.
 It does so by adding 3 parity bits
 $\begin{bmatrix} p_1 & p_2 & p_3 \end{bmatrix}$ to get a codeword
 $\underline x = \begin{bmatrix} p_1 & p_2 & m_1 & p_3 & m_2 & m_3 & m_4 \end{bmatrix}$.
-The parity bits are chose so:
+The parity bits are chosen so:

 $$
 \begin{align}